MiSTeX-devel/MiSTeX-bin/README.md

 # MiSTeX-bin
-Binary files and bistreams for the MiSTeX project
+Binary files and bitstreams for the MiSTeX project